TL;DR

 If you are wondering how much protein you actually need, check out our guide here: How much protein do you need for weight loss?
 It breaks things down in simple terms with no jargon, just helpful advice you can put into action.

-On May 31, we are releasing a new article titled ‘Losing weight, losing muscle?’
-The risk you need to be aware of explores how GLP-1 treatments can lead to unexpected muscle loss and what you can do to stay strong throughout your journey.
+We’ve just published a new article: Losing weight, losing muscle?
+The risk you need to be aware of.
+It explores how GLP-1 treatments like Mounjaro can lead to unexpected muscle loss and what you can do to protect your strength throughout your journey.

 In the meantime, join the conversation in the SlimrChat Forums to share what’s working for you and learn how others manage strength training and protein while on treatment.